Selling For Sale By Owner: The Do’s and Don’ts of Showing Your Home

 Tell everything.
 Try to educate the home buyer about the details of your home.
 There is no need to discuss your motivation for selling or neighborhood politics during a showing.
 Direct the conversation to focus on the details of your home.

 Showing your home to potential home buyers is an important step to receiving an offer.
 Making your home available and preparing for showings are crucial to making a lasting impression with home buyers.
-Home buying is an emotional experience and a huge investment so be prepared for positional home buyers to request multiple showings.
+Home buying is an emotional experience and a huge investment so be prepared for potential home buyers to request multiple showings.

 fsboHandshake technology allows home buyers and sellers to transact directly, without agents.